 A major responsibility of teachers is to create a learning environment in which students' use of multiple representations is encouraged.

-(NCTM, 2000, pp. 139) To develop a deep and meaningful understanding of mathematical concepts, students need to represent their ideas and strategies using a variety of models (concrete, physical, pictorial, oral, and symbolic).
+(NCTM, 2000, pp. 139)

+To develop a deep and meaningful understanding of mathematical concepts, students need to represent their ideas and strategies using a variety of models (concrete, physical, pictorial, oral, and symbolic).
 In addition, students need to make connections between the different representations.
 These connections are made by having the students try to move from one type of representation to another (how could you write what you've done here using mathematical symbols?) or by having students compare their representations with others in the class.

-In making these connections, students should be asked to reflect upon the mathematical ideas and concepts that are being used in their new models (e.g., I know that addition means to put things together into a group, so I'm going to move the two sets of algetiles together to determine the sum of the polynomials).
+In making these connections, students should be asked to reflect upon how the mathematical ideas and concepts that they already know are being used in their new models (e.g., I know that I can represent 1000 using the large cube of the base 10 blocks, so 10 000 could be represented by a rod of 10 of the 1000 cubes, 100 000 could be represented by a flat of 100 of the 1000 cubes, and 1 000 000 could be represented by 1000 of the 1000 cubes).

-Making connections also involves looking for patterns.
-For example, in outcome P9.1:
+Making connections also relates to students building upon prior mathematical learnings.
+For example, when learning outcome P6.3: